Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 1. The 8 digit hexadecimal number is converted into 32 binary bits of data
 2. These bits are split into sections and these sections determine different characteristics of the connection

-This process will be demonstrated below using this 8 digit hexadecimal number: `28e90f86`
+This process will be demonstrated below using this 8 digit hexadecimal number, which we call a 'strand': `28e90f86`

 **Convert the hexadecimal number to binary**: `0010 1000 1110 1001 0000 1111 1000 0110`